bjoernbroetz/ccidatapreparation/docs/source/publication/index.rst

  + the technical note
  + supplement material

-to the ESGF node provider.
+to the :ref:`ESGF node provider<general_contact>`.

 DOIs for the data set and the technical note
 --------------------------------------------

-For the netCDF files of the data set and the technical note the ESGF node provider will assign a DOI and take care of the long term storage a DOI assignment implies.
+For the netCDF files of the data set and the technical note the :ref:`ESGF node provider<general_contact>` will assign a DOI and take care of the long term storage a DOI assignment implies.

 Publication on the ESGF
 -----------------------

-The ESGF node provider will follow its internal procedures to publish the material at the ESGF and will notify the data provider, the :ref:`CMUG support<general_contact>` and :ref:`obs4MIPs Task Team<general_contact>` once the data is online.
+The :ref:`ESGF node provider<general_contact>` will follow its internal procedures to publish the material at the ESGF and will notify the data provider, the :ref:`CMUG support<general_contact>` and :ref:`obs4MIPs Task Team<general_contact>` once the data is online.